1900 Summer Olympics: Participating nations

 According to the International Olympic Committee, 26 nations sent competitors to this edition.
 The concept of "national teams" chosen by National Olympic Committees did not exist at this point in time.

 When counting the number of participating countries in the early Olympic Games, the IOC does not take into account otherwise unrepresented countries whose citizens competed for other countries.
 Modern research shows that at the 1900 Olympics, the athletes of at least four otherwise unrepresented countries competed for other countries in both individual and team sports.
 George Orton, gold medalist in 2500 metres steeplechase event and bronze medalist in 400 metres hurdles event, and Ronald J. MacDonald, both of Canada, competed for the U.S. athletics team.
 Orton ran for the University of Pennsylvania and was therefore assumed to be American, but he always considered himself a Canadian.
 Michel Théato, the winner of the marathon, competed for the French athletics team.
 He was a Luxembourger; however, this was only discovered decades later.
 Francisco Henríquez de Zubiría of Colombia was a silver medal-winner on the French tug of war team.
 Victor Lindberg of New Zealand was a gold medal-winner on the British water polo team.
-The IOC website lists all of them in the results section under their nationalities, but does not include their countries among the 26 participating countries.
+The IOC website lists all of them in the results section under the nations for which they competed and does not include their countries of nationality among the 26 participating countries.